brooklynrail/brooklynrail-platform/content/events/2020/09/curatorial-activism-a-conversation-with-maura-reilly.md

       of two initiatives dedicated to fighting discrimination against women in the art world – The Feminist Art Project (TFAP) and Feminist Curators United (FcU).
-She received her M.A. and PhD in art history from the Institute of Fine Arts, New York University."
+She received her M.A. and PhD in art history from the Institute of Fine Arts, New York University.
+She is an Editor-at-large for the Brooklyn Rail. "
 poets:
   - person: sara-deniz-akant
     event_bio: "Sara Deniz Akant is a Turkish-American poet, educator, and